akinsella/yt-transcript-ts/README.md

 ## Features

+- **🔥 InnerTube API Integration**: Uses YouTube's internal API for reliable transcript fetching
+- **🚀 Future-Proof**: No more broken transcripts due to YouTube changes
 - Fetch transcripts from YouTube videos in various languages
 - List all available transcripts for a video
 - Retrieve translations of transcripts